ln-komandur/ESP32/ReadMe.md

 View the progress of the download should in the Progress tab

 ![ESP-IDF Download progressing](4a-Downloading.png "ESP-IDF Download progressing")

+`esp-idf v5.3.1` was used for this installation and later upgraded to `esp-idf v5.3.2` from within the IDE

 ### Handle rule errors